The tech world suffers from a disproportionate lack of inclusion and diversity.

 Take the first step in making your hackathon more inclusive by giving your participants fresh voices and different backgrounds representing them.

-Ruchika Tulshyan, author of The Diversity Advantage, summed it up best when she said: “I find it a waste of time to attend a conference where I won’t learn from a wide variety of expertise, views and experiences.”
+Ruchika Tulshyan, the author of The Diversity Advantage, summed it up best when she said: “I find it a waste of time to attend a conference where I won’t learn from a wide variety of expertise, views, and experiences.”

 In 2020, of almost 73 million people working in science and technology in the EU, women accounted for almost 37.5 million (51.3%).